abinader89/rusk/README.md

 ### Attack Phase: ###
 If you have at least 2 armies on a territory and that territory neighbors a territory owned by another player, you may attack it.
-Attacks are the sum of a number generated with the range \[armies, (armies-1)*6) vs the defenders number generated with the range (armies, armies*6).
+Attacks are the sum of a number generated with the range \[armies, (armies - 1) * 6) vs the defenders number generated with the range (armies, armies * 6).
 If the attacker succeeds, he or she must move at least 1 army and up to (armies on attacking territory - 1), at least 1 army must be left on the attacking territory.
 The current player may attack as many times as he or she legally can or can end his or her turn prematurely.